agrimmanchanda/Compact-Binary-Trees/README.md

 # Compact-Binary-Trees
 Generate a compact (shortest possible) binary tree from a Boolean function

+To compile, enter on command line: g++ main.cpp -o main

+To run, enter on command line: ./main

 Functionality of the project is exactly same as Binary Trees project, with added compacting capability.